Abortion in Armenia

 Abortion in Armenia is legal on request up to 12 weeks of pregnancy, and in special circumstances between 12 weeks and 22 weeks.
-Abortion has been legal since November 23, 1955, when Armenia was a republic of the Soviet Union.
+Abortion was legalized in Soviet Armenia as part of USSR in October 1920, with a ban on unconditional abortions being enacted again from 1936 to 1955.
 Pregnancies may be ended on request by the pregnant woman until the twelfth week and for medical and social reasons until the twenty-second week with a doctor's approval.
 Since 2016, when a law banning sex-selective abortion was passed, mandatory counseling is required before abortion along with a three-day waiting period.
 The law has been criticized as using sex-selective abortion as a pretext to restrict access to abortion, although the government denied this, and claimed that it did not intend to question women's right to access safe abortion.

 Abortion was used as a manner of birth control in Armenia and the number of maternal deaths from abortion complications used to be very high (between 10 and 20% in 2000).
 After massive reforms, the number of deaths declined to 5% in 2005.

 In 2014, 21.77% of pregnancies in Armenia ended in abortion, a slight rise from the all-time low recorded in 2010 (21.52%).
 The United Nations reported an abortion rate (expressed as the number of abortions per 1000 women aged 15–44) of 13.9 in 2004 and 16.9 as of 2010.

+Historical Context

+Women's Reproductive Rights and Abortion of Istanbul Armenians (1918-1913)

+Surviving children became the main ideology of the Armenian community in the period following the Armenian Genocide, as examined by historian Ekmekçioğlu.

+Hayganuş Mark's Hay Gin publication (founded in 1919) had a section called ‘Children’s beauty’ that encouraged local and diaspora Armenians to send photos of their children to be featured in the publication.
+Baldrian regards this as a pronatalist discourse that had a negative influence on women's reproductive rights.
+According to Ekmekçioğlu, in some cases women were blamed by community powerholders for infanticide after getting pregnant due to sexual violence and seeking abortions.

+Armenian Red Cross co-founder Zaruhi Kalemkearian' diary has a record about a teenage girl who wanted to terminate a pregnancy in the first trimester but learned it was not viable.

+"Hay Puzhak" (Armenian doctor) newspaper's July issue of 1922 headlined at "Where are you headed, Armenian woman?’ the author writes, ‘Why have you been corrupted?
+What compels you to commit infanticide?
+Your ancestors were proud of bearing many children. […] You should be courageous and stay away from any corrupt thoughts and commit yourself to procreation which is your only obligation.’’
+The paper refers to abortion assigning reproduction as women's primary role in society.